Iron Tank: Level path

-Like most NES action shooters, Iron Tank is divided into multiple levels, with bosses at the end of each.
-However, gameplay is continuous; there are no breaks between levels as the defeat of one boss directly leads to the start of the next level.
+Like most NES action shooters, Iron Tank is divided into multiple levels, with bosses at the end of each, but the gameplay is continuous; there are no breaks between levels as the defeat of one boss directly leads to the start of the next level.
 One unique aspect that separates it from other action shooters is the ability of the player choose different paths to the final level by driving down the path of his choice.
 Some paths have fewer but more difficult levels, resulting in a shorter game if the player can successfully negotiate them while others are the reverse.
 The paths break and converge at specific points in the game's progress, allowing the player to mix and match level paths as the game progresses.

 Level bosses

 The level bosses are various different, powerful weapons that include giant tanks, railway artillery, fortresses and grounded aircraft.
 Most have some degree of movement either in two directions—such as the railway gun, or freely around the screen like any of the several giant tanks.
 All of them have predictable movement and firing patterns and exploiting this is necessary to defeat them.